saltyjared/css-exercises/foundations/04-chaining-selectors/README.md

 ![desired outcome](./desired-outcome.png)

 ### Self Check
 - Did you properly chain class selectors for each rule?
+Yes, I used the correct syntax of chaining selectors by separating class keywords with periods, along with a period before the first class keyword (i.e. `.avatar.distorted`).
 - Does the `proportioned` image retain its original square proportions?
+Yes, since only the width was changed but the height was set to auto, allowing it to keep its square proportions.
 - Does the `distorted` image end up looking squished and, well, distorted?
+Yes, since the height of the image does not match its original aspect ratio, the distorted image appears stretched and distorted along the height axis.

+# DONE ✔️